The Wrath of the Lamb: Critical reviews

 "The Wrath of the Lamb" received universal acclaim from critics.
 Eric Goldman of IGN gave the episode a perfect "masterpiece" 10 out of 10 and wrote in his verdict: "Those last moments on the cliff were perfect.
 Perfect.
 The Siouxsie Sioux song.
 Hannibal telling Will this is all he ever wanted for them and their embrace... and then Will pulling them off that cliff.
 It was an extremely romantic moment, in the heightened, horror-tinged way only Hannibal could provide and it paid off the link these two have shared and built upon through the entire series.
 It also managed to give Will a last moment of heroism, of a sort, in that he's the one who pulls them off that cliff.
 Hannibal was a killer, after all – in this very episode he made it clear he not only was still a threat to Alana but to her family.
 Will couldn't just let him go.
 And as much as he wanted to, he couldn't leave with him either.
 Because Hannibal would still be Hannibal.
 But as Bedelia noted, Will was in a 'Can't live with him, can't live without him' situation.
 And so he ended it for both of them.
 It was, indeed, beautiful.
 If we ever get more Hannibal, I'll be ecstatic and excited to see just how Will and Hannibal end up surviving that fall after all and what happens to them next.
 But if we don't and their story is done?
 Well, we got one hell of an ending."

 Molly Eichel of The A.V.
 Club gave the episode an "A" and wrote, "While I hope it is not the last we see of Hugh Dancy as Will Graham and Mads Mikkelsen as Hannibal Lecter, it likely is all the same.
 But 'The Wrath Of The Lamb' acted as a perfect finale for these two characters.
-Hannibal won't get out to act out his most famous legend, with Clarice Starling and James Gumb.
+Hannibal won't get out to act out his most famous legend, with Clarice Starling and Jame Gumb.
 Instead, he ends his time on screen in a way that none of us would have expected when this show began: In the arms of the man he loved."